samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ***A Chromatic Dragon Arc.*** The conflict between adventurers and chromatic dragons might follow this broad outline:
 - **Levels 1–4.** Consider introducing this conflict as the adventurers reach level 3 or 4, with the adventurers confronting an aggressive chromatic dragon wyrmling.
 (You can use the adventure "[The Winged God](/sources/dnd/dmg-2024/creating-adventures#TheWingedGod)" from [chapter 4](/sources/dnd/dmg-2024/creating-adventures).)
 - **Levels 5–10.** The adventurers might face a handful of ambitious young chromatic dragons, without hinting at a more significant conflict.
-- **Levels 11–16.** It eventually becomes clear that the behavior of the adult dragons the characters face isn’t normal.
-The characters might get involved in one dragon’s schemes to undermine or overthrow another, or the characters might hear whispers of the dragons’ dream of liberating Tiamat.
+- **Levels 11–16.** It eventually becomes clear that the behavior of the adult dragons the characters face isn't normal.
+The characters might get involved in one dragon's schemes to undermine or overthrow another, or the characters might hear whispers of the dragons' dream of liberating Tiamat.
 - **Levels 17–20.** The conflict reaches its worldshattering conclusion, with ancient dragons threatening nations and clashing with each other in devastating battles.
 The campaign might end with Tiamat herself appearing in the Flanaess—perhaps emerging from the Riftcanyon (see "[Mysteries of Greyhawk](#MysteriesofGreyhawk)" in this chapter) or from the depths of the Nyr Dyv.

 #### Elemental Evil